Contact us Request demo

 What is the National Record Locator?

-NHS England’s National Record Locator (NRL) enables health and social care teams to access patient information from outside of their area, for example if a person is away from home on holiday or if an Ambulance Trust covers a large area over multiple ICBs.
+NHS England’s National Record Locator (NRL) enables health and social care teams to access patient information such as end-of-life plans and ReSPECT forms from outside their area.
+This is particularly useful when a person is away from home on holiday or when an Ambulance Trust serves a large region spanning multiple Integrated Care Boards (ICBs).

 The Graphnet Solution

-Graphnet’s Shared Care solution can be configured to automatically notify the NRL when selected document types, for example ReSPECT plans, are generated, enabling care teams to view patient information.
-This functionality fills gaps in information which can occur because of geographical or technical limitations.
+Graphnet’s Shared Care Solution can be configured to automatically notify the NRL when selected document types, such as ReSPECT plans, are generated, enabling care teams to view patient information in real time.

 Why Graphnet’s Shared Care NRL?

-• Reassurance for patients who are not required to repeat their clinical history to new teams.
+· Reassurance for patients who aren’t required to repeat their medical history to new teams.

-• Time and cost savings for health and social care teams in ensuring that patients can be directed towards the appropriate services sooner.
+· Time and cost savings for health and social care teams, enabling quicker direction to the right services for patients.

 Contact us to find out more